COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 3. Non-looped attributes not covered in rule 1 appear in alphabetical order after `_dictionary.namespace`.

-4. Looped attributes not covered in rule 2 appear before DICTIONARY_VALID in alphabetical order of category.
+4. Looped attributes not covered in rule 2 appear before DICTIONARY_VALID in alphabetical order of category, with data names in each loop provided in the order: key data names in alphabetical order, followed by other data names in alphabetical order.

 ### 4.3 Definition layout